(Last updated on: 22/06/2021)

-Little did I know that several of the people I met on that first day of training, back in 1989, would become decades long friends.
-Friends who shared experiences unique to cabin crew as well as life events we all go through.
+Little did I know that several of the people I met on that first day of training, back in 1989, would become decades-long friends.
+They are friends who have shared experiences unique to cabin crew, as well as the life events we all go through.

 One of the most exciting days of the six-week training course was the day we found out where we’d be heading on our supernumerary flight.
-I had my heart set on New York and felt almost sure that’s where I’d be going, so when I opened the envelope and saw the airport code for JED instead of JFK, I was shocked.
+I had my heart set on New York!
+I felt almost sure that’s where I’d be going, so when I opened the envelope and saw the airport code for JED instead of JFK, I was shocked.

-Stepping onboard the TriStar in uniform for that flight to Saudi Arabia is one I’ll never forget.
+Stepping onboard the TriStar in uniform for that flight to Saudi Arabia is a moment I’ll never forget.
 I felt apprehensive and anxious, trying desperately to remember everything we’d learned in class.
-But, once the announcement was made that passengers were about to board, a feeling of calm came over me and from that point on, working onboard became second nature.
+But, once the announcement was made that passengers were about to board, a feeling of calm came over me.
+From that point on, working onboard became second nature.

-On that supernumerary trip to Jeddah, I spent my twenty-second birthday at a beach club, in temperatures I never knew were possible, surrounded by ex-pats and crew from various other airlines.
-I went sailing for the first time that day and remember feeling conflicted when it was time to don the burka over our swimsuits, for the short drive on the shuttle bus back to the hotel.
+On that supernumerary trip to Jeddah, I spent my twenty-second birthday at a beach club in temperatures I never knew were possible.
+I was surrounded by ex-pats and crew from various other airlines.
+I went sailing for the first time that day and remember feeling conflicted when it was time to don the burka over our swimsuits for the short drive on the shuttle bus back to the hotel.

-In my first year of flying on the Lockheed TriStar and the Boeing 747, I visited twenty-six destinations in nineteen countries and spent approximately eighty-three days in the air.
+In my first year of flying on the Lockheed TriStar and the Boeing 747, I visited twenty-six destinations in nineteen countries.
+I spent approximately eighty-three days in the air.
 When you consider the circumference of the earth is calculated at 24,901 miles, I flew around the world more than eight times that first year alone.

 Life as cabin crew exposed me to people from all over the world and all walks of life.
-Being onboard, surrounded by hundreds of passengers, many of who don’t speak the same language or share the same customs, taught me to be patient and understanding of other people’s needs.
-It showed me how to manage the vast array of passenger’s expectations, all whilst maintaining a professional air.
+Being onboard, I was surrounded by hundreds of passengers, many of who don’t speak the same language or share the same customs.
+This taught me to be patient and understanding of other peoples’ needs.
+It showed me how to manage the vast array of passengers’ expectations, all whilst maintaining a professional air.

 Working as a team with your crew (most of whom you met for the first time in the briefing room an hour before) is key to the success of the flight.
 It’s reassuring to know that you all share the same training and that should something go awry, those Safety and Emergency Procedures and hours spent in Aviation Medicine will be called upon.